Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-Before going into the details of the kernel, lets have a look at the response $\vect{x}$ for an illustrative input image.
-Fig. \ref{explanation} shows the corresponding responses of linear and nonlinear V1-like sensors based on steerable wavelets.
-Typical responses for natural images are low-pass signals (see the vectors at the right of the corresponding wavelet-like representations).
-The response in each subband is an adaptive (context dependent) nonlinear transduction.
-Each point at the black-to-red plots at the bottom represents the input-output relation for each neuron in the subbands of the different scales (from coarse to fine).
+Before going into the details of the kernel, lets get some intuition on the typical structure of the vectors $\vect{x}$~and~$g_n(\vect{x})$.
+Fig.~\ref{explanation} shows an illustrative stimulus with oriented textures and the corresponding responses of linear and nonlinear V1-like sensors based on steerable wavelets.
+Typical responses for natural images are low-pass signals (see the vectors at Figs.~\ref{explanation}.b.2 and~\ref{explanation}.c.2).
+The response in each subband is an adaptive (context dependent) nonlinear transduction (Fig.~\ref{explanation}.d).
+Each point in Fig.~\ref{explanation}.d represents the input-output relation for each neuron in the subbands of the different scales (from coarse to fine).
 As each neuron has a different neighborhood, there is no simple input-output transduction function, but a scatter plot representing different instances of an adaptive transduction.

 The considered image is designed to lead to specific excitations in certain sensors (subbands and locations in the wavelet domain).
-Note, for instance, the high and low frequency synthetic patterns (12 and 6 cycles per degree, cpd, horizontal and vertical, respectively) in the image regions highlighted with the red and blue dots.
-In the wavelet representations we also highlighted some specific sensors in red and blue corresponding to the same spatial locations and the horizontal subband tuned to 12 cpd.
+Note, for instance, the high and low frequency synthetic patterns (24 and 12 cycles per degree, cpd, horizontal and vertical, respectively) in the image regions highlighted with the red and blue dots.
+In the wavelet representations we also highlighted some specific sensors in red and blue corresponding to the same spatial locations and the horizontal subband tuned to 24 cpd.
 Given the tuning properties of the neurons highlighted in red and blue, it makes sense that wavelet sensor in red has bigger response than the sensor in blue.